AMD: Up, Up And Away

 Investors should ignore the FUD, stick to facts and avoid panic selling in AMD.

-Shares of AMD (AMD) are down by about 20% from their February highs due to coronavirus-related fears, but there is reason to believe that this selloff is more of an overreaction.
+Shares of AMD (AMD) have been volatile lately due to coronavirus-related fears but this may just be a gross market overreaction.
 Latest data actually reveals that short interest in the scrip declined once again in the last cycle; it's currently hovering near its 52-week low.
 Also, our supply chain checks reveal that it's business as usual for AMD and that there hasn't yet been any major coronavirus-driven disruption that would threaten its Q1 numbers at least.
 This should come across as a relief for long-side investors and discourage panic selling in the name.

 (Image source, Image labeled for reuse)

-Note: Editor's Note: This article was amended on 4/17/2020 to reflect a correction in the stock's price movement.